jdaif/slate/source/index.html.md

 > Make sure to replace `UserInfo` with your credentials.

-Here is a detailed description of how to build a virtual environment in pycharm that is fully compatible with our API library and how to install the Miu Python API client:
+Quick guide on how to build a virtual environment in pycharm that is fully compatible with our API library and how to install the Miu API python Library:

 1. Create a new Miu Contracts dedicated environment in pycharm.
 2. You can set up a virtual environment to install the dependencies for the Miu-API python without it being affected by general Python updates in your main Python enviroment.
 You can set up your virtual environment with your current Python version.